e10withadot/e10withadot.github.io/README.md

 * maybe some funny blog posts i dunno

 ## Tumblr are idiots and they banned me from their site for no reason.
+> Update: Tumblr has restored the blog.
+I'm making this my landing page regardless, but you can visit it [here](https://e10withadot.tumblr.com/).

 I have been a Tumblr shill for so long and this is how they repay me.
 Disgusting.
 I don't wanna sign up to any other socials because the social media landscape is burning up as we speak, and frankly good riddance.
 Anyways, I got zero clue why they banned me, but it may just be this video down below.
 I assume they thought I was making a statement about Ukraine (I wasn't lol).